Dean Potter: Other extreme sports

-In 2014, he released When Dogs Fly, a film charting the adventures of his hearing dog, Whisper.
+In 2014, Potter released the film When Dogs Fly, charting the adventures of his hearing dog, Whisper, including parachuting together.
 The film went viral but was criticised by animal rights campaigners.

 Death

 On May 16, 2015, Potter and Graham Hunt died attempting a proximity wingsuit flight from Taft Point above Yosemite Valley.
 The route they were attempting, which they had flown before, required them to clear a small notch in a rocky ridge line.
 Hunt hit a side wall during the flight while Potter cleared the notch before crashing.
 Both died on impact.
 Neither of them had deployed their parachutes.
-Potter's and Graham's deaths brought the total number of BASE jumping deaths in U.S. national parks in 2015 to five.
+Potter's and Hunt's deaths brought the total number of BASE jumping deaths in U.S. national parks in 2015 to five.
 Between the years of 2014 and 2019, there were three deaths attributed to BASE jumping in Yosemite, including this incident.

-Fellow rock climber Doug Robinson, considered the father of clean climbing in Yosemite, told the BBC that he was "very sad about Dean Potter's death, but not very surprised."
+Fellow rock climber Doug Robinson, considered the father of clean climbing in Yosemite, told the BBC that he was "very sad about Dean Potter's death but not very surprised."
 He said Potter had always sought to take on new challenges, "pushing the envelope all his life."

+In popular culture

+On April 14, 2026, HBO premiered The Dark Wizard, a four-part documentary series directed by Peter Mortimer and Nick Rosen.
+The series draws from archival footage, Potter's personal journals and interviews with those who knew him.
+Dan Deacon's song "When I Was Done Dying" plays at the end of the docuseries.